mrkrosenberg/bootstrap/readme.md

 For other examples, check out the [Bootstrap docs](http://getbootstrap.com/css/#grid)

 ##Offsets & Nesting
-* The way that Bootstrap works is to dynamically reduce column size according to the window size.
-* To be mobile (and tablet!) friendly, the columns will break into a stack layout after a minimum width is detected.
-* The breakpoints you can select in your columns control at which point this happens.
-* Check out their [documentation](http://getbootstrap.com/css/#grid) here to see what these breakpoints are in terms of size.
-* Let's test it!

 You can also offset and nest your columns.
 When you offset a column, you add a column of whitespace and push the column to the right.
 Example: